scribe-org/Scribe-iOS/README.md

 ### • Word Annotation [`⇧`](#contents)

 Scribe further annotates words in the command bar to help users understand the context of what they're typing.
-Annotations are displayed once a user has typed a given word and pressed space or by pressing the `Scribe key` while it is selected.
+Annotations are displayed once a user has typed a given word and pressed space, after commands or by pressing the `Scribe key` while it is selected.
 The hope is that annotation will help a user remember grammar rules even when not using Scribe.

 #### Nouns